Électricité de France: 2021 global energy crisis

-As of January 2022, five of its 56 reactors were out of operation due to pipework corrosion and crack problems, with checks being made across the fleet.
-Consequently, EDF cut the year's output target by 10% and needs to buy electricity on the open market.

-Also, EDF has to sell a further 20 TWh of power to other domestic suppliers at a reduced price due to the government response to the 2021 global energy crisis.
+EDF had to sell a further 20 TWh of power to other domestic suppliers at a reduced price due to the government response to the 2021 global energy crisis.
 In January 2022, EDF calculated that the increase in reduced price wholesale supply would cost it €8.4 billion (£7 billion), and it withdrew its profit guidance.
 The EDF share price fell considerably.
 EDF's debt is about €41 billion, and Fitch Ratings lowered EDF's credit rating.